JuliaWeb/Hyperscript.jl/README.md

 script("console.log('<(0_0<) <(0_0)> (>0_0)> KIRBY DANCE')")
 ```

-Nodes can be printed compactly with `print` or `show`, or pretty-printed using by wrapping a node in `Pretty`:
+Nodes can be printed compactly with `print` or `show`, or pretty-printed by wrapping a node in `Pretty`:

 ```julia
 node = m("div", class="entry", m("h1", "An Important Announcement"))